UPPMAX/programming_formalisms/docs/introductions/intro.md

 !!! info Content

-    1. We start with a more theoretical introduction covering the software and tools and mindsets for software development.
+    1. We start with a more **theoretical introduction** covering the software and tools and mindsets for software development.

-    2. The second part follows the development of a simple software project.

-    - The exercises and type-alongs are mostly based on copy-pasting code.

-    - So you don’t need to program yourself or understand the python syntax used.

-    - The important aspect is the workflow!

-    - Deeper material not covered in the lessons today can be found in the extra reading part.

 !!! info "Learning objectives of 'SDLC tools'"